 - Submit a Support ticket at https://support.red.com.
 Include the following with the request: - Log file.
-For more information, go to "Save a Log File" on page 150. - List of modules, lens, and third-party accessories that were attached when the error occurred. - Method for powering the camera when the error occurred (include battery types, power modules, and power cables). - List of file formats you were recording to before the error occurred (R3D, Apple ProRes, Avid DNxHD/HR).
+For more information, go to "Save a Log File" on page 135. - List of devices, lens, and third-party accessories that were attached when the error occurred. - Method for powering the camera when the error occurred (include battery types, power devices, and power cables). - List of file formats you were recording to before the error occurred (R3D, Apple ProRes, Avid DNxHD/HR).